 TERMINATED OR UNILATERAL CHANGE IN EMPLOYMENT CONDITIONS

 If an employee on a statutory leave is terminated, or if a condition of the employee’s employment is unilaterally changed by the employer, then the employer must prove the employee’s leave of absence was not the reason for the termination or unilateral change in employment conditions.
 In order to avoid liability, you must show that the termination or change in employment conditions would have occurred regardless of whether or not the leave was taken.

 RETURNING TO WORK FROM A LEAVE

-When the leave period or jury duty has ended, the employer is required to place the employee back in the position he or she held before taking the leave, or in a comparable position.
+When the leave period or jury duty has ended, the employer is required to place the employee back in the position they held before taking the leave, or in a comparable position.
 However, if the employee is returned to a comparable position, the employer must show that the change to a comparable position was not related to the leave.
 This may be very difficult, particularly if the employee’s former position is available.

 The ESA does not compel an employer to allow an employee to return to work before the leave period has ended.
 However, the Branch will encourage the employer and the employee to reach an agreement if the situation arises.

 Recent amendments to the Workers Compensation Act have outlined a duty to cooperate on both the employee and employer for leaves related to a workplace injury.
 This legislation calls on both the employer and the employee to make contact with one another as soon as practicable after an injury, and to work toward re-instating the employee to the same position, or otherwise suitable work, when the employee is able to return.
 This takes effect January 1, 2024.

 SERVICE DEEMED CONTINUOUS